the practical kitchen

 When the days get warmer, it’s time for cold brew coffee.
 It’s super easy to make, and you don’t need any fancy equipment: just a French press.
 Learn the best tips and tricks for making the perfect cold brew at home every time by steeping it overnight in the refrigerator using a French press.

 As a busy parent, I do not have time to be fussing around with all sorts of coffee contraptions in the morning.
-This overnight French press cold brew coffee concentrate method is efficient, hands-off, and perfect with any of my favorite quick and easy breakfast recipes.
+This overnight French press cold brew coffee concentrate method is efficient, hands-off, and perfect paired with any of my favorite quick and easy breakfast recipes.

 I started making cold brew coffee in a French press early in the pandemic lockdowns when mid-afternoon Starbucks runs were out of the question.
 I saw Smitten Kitchen's cold brew iced coffee recipe, which involves mixing ground coffee with water in a mason jar, letting it sit overnight, and then straining it (twice) through a coffee filter in the morning.